Free life insurance quotes in minutes

 • Slow turnaround time

-Mutual of Omaha offers a wide array of final expense policies to account for older adults with varying health concerns.
+Mutual of Omaha offers a wide array of final expense policies to account for older adults with varying coverage needs and health concerns.
+This is also an easy way for people over age 60 to get life insurance with no medical exam.

 Final expense insurance, also called burial insurance, is a type of permanent coverage that doesn’t expire and is designed to cover end-of-life expenses, like a funeral.
 Maximum coverage amounts are typically between $20,000 and $40,000.

 Final expense policies are a type of simplified issue life insurance.
-Simplified issue life insurance is a type of coverage that uses a simpler application process and doesn’t require a medical exam.
+Simplified issue life insurance has a simpler application process and requires fewer health qualifications for approval.

 Mutual of Omaha also offers guaranteed issue life insurance, which is another final expense option.
 It’s costlier than a simplified issue policy, but offers near-certain approval.